tunel-apps/tunel/docs/getting_started/user-guide.rst

     This only adds basic functionality - a Singularity interactive notebook has been tested but @vsoch doesn't have a full HTCondor cluster (that allows interactive jobs) to fully test interactive apps!
 If you can help here, please do!
+Additionally, we plan to update this launcher to take advantage of the HTCondor Python API (if reasonable to do).

 apps
 ----